Virginia City (1940)

 Like Casablanca, this movie is set during a war, takes place in a divided, tense city, concerns a long-ago love affair pitted against new romance, and is populated by spies, criminals, patriots, and pretty ladies.
 But instead of WWII, we’ve got the Civil War; instead of airplanes, we’ve got wagon trains, and instead of Nazis, we’ve got rough-riding bandits.
 But don’t look for celebratory anniversaries and books about Virginia City–it’s fun and interesting, but it’s not a timeless masterpiece.

-Fun fact: Another western, Dodge City (1939), with the same crew of Curtiz (Captain Blood), Wallis (Now, Voyager, Captain Blood), Steiner (Now, Voyager, The Gay Divorcee, The Most Dangerous Game), Flynn, writer Robert Buckner, and cinematographer Sol Polito, had been a huge success and helped prompt the making of Virginia City.
+Fun fact: Another western, Dodge City (1939), with the same crew of Curtiz (Captain Blood), Wallis (Now, Voyager, Captain Blood), Steiner (Now, Voyager, Roberta, The Gay Divorcee, The Most Dangerous Game), Flynn, writer Robert Buckner, and cinematographer Sol Polito, had been a huge success and helped prompt the making of Virginia City.
 But the films are not sequels or even related (though Errol Flynn’s character is ordered to go clean up Virginia City at the end of Dodge City!).

 The “daring adventure” is the story of Confederate sympathizers in Virginia City, Nevada, attempting to smuggle five million dollars worth of gold past the Union Army to the South, but I’m having trouble finding the actual event that this movie is based on.
 There were numerous attempts to get gold to the Confederacy, but I can’t track down the “73 men, women and children” who set out in December 1864.
 Do you know?